renpes90/Terms_Conditions_App/README.md

-# Terms and Conditions of Use for @renpes90 Applications
+# Terms and Conditions of Use for @ReneGameDev Applications

 Privacy Policy for The app